 Interestingly, the ancient Greeks probably knew this theory too.
 This is obvious from the other genealogy, where Cadmus and Harmonia are the parents of Illyrius.
 The proposed etymology of the name Cadmus comes from the Semitic root *qdm, meaning “east”

 Cadmus is a very important character in ancient Greek mythology.
 Both Greeks and Lebanese agree that he is the one who taught them writing.
 A common belief is that the ancient authors had the Phoenician alphabet in mind.
-But the first attested Greek writing actually comes from the Linear B script.
+But the first attested Greek writing comes from the Linear B script.
 It is at least 500 years older than the Phoenician alphabet.
 Its base is the Linear A script – an undeciphered, non-Greek, but Indo-European language.

 On the other hand, Harmonia was “mother of the Amazons”.
 Amazons married Scythians and gave rise to the nation of Sarmatians.
 Since voices “H” and “S” were interchangeable, her name could also be Sarmonia.
 But this is just a guess.
 The fact is that Amazons lived on the territory of modern Turkey and that they were related to the Scythians from the eastern steppes.

 Dardanians were the neighbors of the Trojans, and people closely related to them.
-Archaeological finds confirm the strong influence from the eastern steppes, via Balkans.
+Archaeological finds confirm the strong influence from the eastern steppes, via the Balkans.
 In short, the Chalcolithic archaeological finds from the whole Troad region have a “striking affinity” to those of Moldavia and the Cucuteni culture.
 Based on these finds, scholars have concluded that already in this period, the Troad had strong ties to the Carpatho-Balkan region.
 Perhaps they were brought by the Carpatho-Danubian colonists.